 The result is the creation of a service (things that help us in a daily basis: a touch screen, a ticket expending machine, a faucet where water comes from, means of transport, etc.) or a product that can help improve people’s quality of life.

-As a result, the attendants organized in groups carried out interviews to several people from the neighborhood with the aim of detecting particular needs concerning a specific issue (e.g. what to do when we ran out of water).
-Afterwards, prototypes were designed and created using different materials like sheets, markers and pencils, among others.
+As a result, the attendants organized in groups carried out interviews with several people from the neighborhood with the aim of detecting particular needs concerning a specific issue (e.g. what to do when we ran out of water).
+Afterwards, prototypes were designed and created using different materials like sheets, markers, and pencils, among others.
 These prototypes, focused on a particular functionality (the most critical to work out), were presented to the simultaneous Jams that were being given in other countries.

 After adjustments were made in the prototypes thanks to feedback given by other teams and the test carried with neighbors on the street, the teams went through with testing them with their own users and bystanders.
 Lastly, the attendants created a Story Board to show how the product would work in real life and then exposed it in front of the rest of the teams.

-This is the first time that Hexacta participates in this initiative, looking to support a growing community of developers, UI/UX design and several other professionals and reinforcing our compromise of being an active part of the academic and technical community of Argentina.
+This is the first time that Hexacta participates in this initiative, looking to support a growing community of developers, UI/UX design, and several other professionals and reinforcing our compromise of being an active part of the academic and technical community of Argentina.